The digital workplace: Assessing the challenges and finding solutions

 The digital workspace offers all of the devices and tools employees need to do their jobs from any location at any time.
 For some, that might mean working from home for a few hours instead of getting bogged down by rush hour traffic.
 For others, that might mean knocking out some business from a local coffee shop or responding to emails from their phone while attending their kid’s little league game.

-Although employees want this sort of environment – 66% of employees globally value workplace flexibility over a higher salary – many organizations aren’t implementing a digital workspace for logistical reasons.
+Although employees want this sort of environment – 64% of employees are looking for flexible work and adaptable schedules – many organizations aren’t implementing a digital workspace for logistical reasons.

 Fortunately, these issues don’t have to deter you – not if you know what you’re up against and have a plan to combat potential issues.